bz-lab/AUITestAgent/verification.md

 ## Verification Tasks

-The tasks includes 20 test oracles, with each oracle associated with two interaction traces, one correct and one incorrect(manually injected anamaly).
+The tasks includes 20 test oracles, with each oracle associated with two interaction traces, one correct and one incorrect(manually injected anomaly).

 | **App**           |      | **Interaction Tasks**                                                 | **Test Oracles**                                                 | **Anomaly**                           | **Number of Verification Points** |
 | ----------------- | ---- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------ | -------------- |